OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 # How the taxonomy is built

+Taxonomy and nomenclature data are critical for almost any biodiversity project that aims to synthesize data based on taxonomic names.

-Open Tree of Life is a system for synthesis of phylogenetic supertrees from inputs drawn from a corpus of phylogenetic trees.
-As an input to phylogenetic synthesis, an overall taxonomy of life is required, for (at least) two purposes:
+Open Tree of Life is a system for synthesis of phylogenetic supertrees from inputs drawn from a corpus of published phylogenetic trees.
+The process also requires an overall taxonomy of life for (at least) two purposes:

  1. Aligning tips between phylogenetic inputs: the taxonomy provides a source of synonyms, enabling equations between tips with different labels; and a source of homonyms, ensuring that tips with the same name but different meanings are not mistakenly equated.
  1. Available phylogenetic trees cover only a small portion of known species.
 The taxonomy can help fill in the gaps when a comprehensive tree is sought.

 We discovered early on that no single available taxonomic source would satisfy the project's taxonomic needs.
-NCBI taxonomy has good coverage of taxa occurring in phylogenetic studies, and is curated for phylogenetic fidelity, but the coverage is not complete.
-Conventional taxonomies like GBIF have good overall coverage, but miss many tips from studies and are not phylogenetically sound.
-And some groups have adequate coverage only in their own specialist taxonomies (e.g. Index Fungorum for fungi, WoRMS for decapods).
+NCBI taxonomy has good coverage of taxa occurring in phylogenetic studies, and is curated for phylogenetic fidelity, but the coverage is limited to the approximately 400,000 taxa that have sequence data in GenBank.
+Conventional taxonomies like GBIF have better overall coverage, but miss many tips from our input trees, and are not phylogenetically sound.
+Some groups have adequate coverage only in their own specialist taxonomies (e.g. Index Fungorum for fungi, WoRMS for decapods).

-We therefore constructed a taxonomy from multiple taxonomic sources for the project's use - or rather we created a system for constructing such combined taxonomies.
+We therefore constructed a taxonomy from multiple taxonomic sources for use within Open Tree of Life - or rather we created a system for constructing such combined taxonomies.
 The taxonomy is called the Open Tree Taxonomy (OTT) and the software that creates it is called 'smasher'.
+The method allows for reproducible synthesis of input taxonomies; for easy update when input taxonomies change; and for user-contributed patches to fix specific issues or add missing information.

 The assembly process works, in outline, as follows: